mxuribe/howler/README.md

 pip3 install -r requirements.txt
 ```

-After the Python dependencies have been installed, now go obtain and save some values within your .bashrc file.
+After the Python dependencies have been installed, now you will need to obtain some values from your matrix homeserver, and save them to your .bashrc file.

 ## Environment Setup

-In order to ensure the proper matrix account does the sending of the messages, and that the messages arrive at your specified matrix room, etc., you will need to obtain and save a few values - as environment variables - into your local machine's **~/.bashrc** file.
+In order to ensure the proper matrix account does the sending of the messages, and that the messages arrive at your specified matrix room, etc., you will need to obtain and save a few matrix homeserver values - as environment variables - into your local machine's **~/.bashrc** file.
 You will need:

 * The matrix **sender's** matrix ID - e.g. @theSenderAccount:matrix.org - saved as **MATRIX_BOT_USER_ID**.
 * An **access token** for the matrix **sender** - e.g. abc123...fg246...yada...yada... - saved as **MATRIX_BOT_ACCESS_TOKEN**.